Raul Mondesi turns 49 today.

 ”And Randy yells, ‘George doesn’t want those two guys involved, they’ll never get a God damn deal done, I’m on instructions from George to get this God damn deal done now.’”

 So Godfrey asked for five minutes, called Ricciardi and explained that he had to do the deal with Levine (to which Ricciardi replied, “I don’t care, get rid of Mondesi immediately”), got a list of prospects to ask for, and eventually settled with Levine on pitcher Scott Wiggins in return.

 The Jays sent $6 million along to New York in the deal.

-Raul would play a season and a half for the Yankees.
-He hit .250/.323/.453 with 27 home runs in 169 games.
-Then, at the deadline of the 2004 season, they dumped him on the Diamondbacks.
-Raul would play for three more teams before being out of baseball after the 2005 season.
+Raul would play a season and a half for the Yankees, he hit .250/.323/.453 with 27 home runs in 169 games.
+At the deadline of the 2004 season they dumped him on the Diamondbacks.
+Raul would play for 3 more teams before being out of baseball after the 2005 season.

 Since leaving baseball, Raul became mayor of San Cristóbal and was sentenced to 8 years in jail for “corruption and mishandling public funds” while mayor.

 His son, Adalberto Mondesi, plays for the Royals.
-He’s not a slugger like his dad was, but a speedster.
-He has 128 steals in 343 games to this point in his career.
+He’s not a slugger, like his dad was, but a speedster.
+He had 43 steals in 102 games last season.